 - Knee pain

 - If any other, please specify

-“Swimming is the most advised and recommended physical activity by most medical experts.” – Dr. SHIVANAND CHIKALE, ORTHOPAEDICS, MBBS, DNB (ORTHO), Wonourie
+“Swimming is the most advised and recommended physical activity by most medical experts.” – Dr SHIVANAND CHIKALE, ORTHOPAEDICS, MBBS, DNB (ORTHO), Wonourie

-Approximately, 80-85 per cent of individuals would encircle option 1 and/or 2 complaining about increased pain in the joints that has been drastically limiting their everyday activities.
+Approximately, 80-85 per cent of individuals would encircle option 1 and/or 2 complaining about increased pain in the joints that have been drastically limiting their everyday activities.
 Driven by this compromise with the quality of life and constant motivation from family, doctors and nutritionists, most individuals with acute or chronic joint pain enrol in an exercise programme.